coderefinery/cmake/_episodes/03-why-cmake.md

 - Not bound to the generation of Makefiles

----

-## Note to Python developers

-One day you might need to implement low-level operations to your Python library in Fortran or C or C++ and then CMake can come in handy.

-## CMake Motivation

-- When you move your application or code base to another platform, you will need to modify your Makefiles or write a configuration script.
-- If your software is used on several platforms, you easily end up doing almost identical modifications in several places.
-- On Microsoft Windows you may have to use a separate build systems.
-- Your changes in the Makefiles do rarely apply to Microsoft Windows.

 *(following points taken from the book "Mastering CMake", K. Martin, B. Hoffman, Kitware)*

 * The ability to search for programs, libraries and header files required by the software being built